datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 - Ambassador Cloud Enterprise Subscription.
 - Admin access to the Okta tenant for your organization.
-- Your unique company ID provided by Ambassador Support.
+- Your unique case sensitive company ID provided by Ambassador Support.

 ## Step 1: Create an Okta Application